-Please refer to Berrycoombe's Anti Bullying, Equality and Diversity, e-safety/online safety policies
+Please also refer to Berrycoombe School, Anti Bullying, Equality and Diversity, online safety policies.

-6.5 Sexual Violence and sexual harassment between children in schools and colleges
+6.7 Sexual Violence and sexual harassment between children in schools and colleges

 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.

 All victims must be taken seriously, supported and kept safe.

 Reports of sexual assault and harassment are extremely complex to manage.
 It is essential that victims are protected, and every effort is made to minimise the disruption to their education.

-Part 5 of Keeping Children Safe in Education (September 2018) clearly outlines the response that should be taken.
-If anyone has any concerns that a child or children may be at risk they must report them to the
+Part 5 of KCSIE (September 2020) clearly outlines the response that should be taken.

+If anyone has any concerns that a child or children may be at risk they must report them to the DSL immediately.
+They should then liaise with MARU and follow guidance laid out in KCSIE (September 2020)

-6.6 Children with special educational needs and disabilities
+6.8 Children with special educational needs and disabilities